Factors to Consider When Choosing a Bottle Warmer

-Before we begin, we have two quick disclaimers.
-First, BisbeeBaby sells a portable liquid warmer used to warm formula and breast milk.
-The considerations outlined in this article are based on general consumer feedback.
-We have done our best not to skew our recommendations towards any one product, including our own.
-The second disclaimer is that warming bottles is not a requirement.
+Before we begin, let’s get something out of the way.
+Warming bottles is not a requirement.
 Some babies prefer it while others may require it to help with digestion.
 Warming breast milk can also help with mixing the milk back to its original consistency after it has been refrigerated or frozen.

-We’ve compiled a list of the top 10 factors that you should consider when choosing a bottle warmer.
+Whew, now that we got that out of the way, let’s jump in.
+We’ve compiled a list of the top 10 factors that you may want to consider when choosing a bottle warmer.
 There is no right answer.
 Many of these items are personal preferences.

-- Cleaning: Cleaning a bottle warmer can feel like mission impossible.
-The problem with many bottle warmers is that water sits on the heating element which you can’t access.
+Cleaning: Cleaning a bottle warmer can feel like mission impossible.
+The problem with many bottle warmers is that water sits on the heating element creating a slime or calcium that isn't pleasant to look at.
 We highly recommend choosing a bottle warmer that was designed for easy cleaning.

-- Size and Portability: Do you have a preference on what your countertop is cluttered with?
-Are you wanting the flexibility to warm bottles on-the-go?
+Size and Portability: Are you wanting the flexibility to warm bottles on-the-go?
 Bottle warmers come in all shapes and sizes.
-Most are powered with standard wall outlet while others use batteries.
-Our suggestions is to think about how you will use and store your bottle warmer.
+Most are powered with standard wall outlet while some use batteries.
+Our suggestions is to think about where you will need to warm a bottle.

-- Temperature: Two considerations to think about.
-First, most bottle warmers require parents to manually check the temperature of the liquid to make sure it’s not too cold or not too hot which can be inconvenient and annoying.
-It’s recommended that you find a bottle warmer with temperature sensors that monitor the liquid temperature directly.
-Second, your baby may have a temperature preference.
-Having the flexibility to choose your warming temperature is a nice feature.
+Temperature: Most bottle warmers require parents to manually check the liquid temperature to make sure it’s not too cold or not too hot.
+This step is just annoying.
+We recommended that you find a bottle warmer with temperature sensors to avoid this irritating step.
+Your baby may also have a temperature preference.
+Having the flexibility to choose your warming temperature that is consistent is a nice feature.

-- Cost: The cost of a bottle warmer can range from as little as $20 to as much as $200.
+Cost: The cost of a bottle warmer can range from as little as $20 to as much as $200.
 The price is heavily dependent on the features that come with the bottle warmer.
-Before you settle on the $20 device, we highly recommend that you consider the convenience of each of the factors discussed in this article.
+Before you settle on the $20 device, we recommend that you consider the convenience of each of the factors discussed.